Trapp Family Lodge Celebrates 50 Years

-Fat bike rentals are now available at Sun Mountain Lodge, WA; Bear Valley Cross Country & Adventure and Royal Gorge in CA; Rikert Nordic Center and Kingdom Trails in VT; Flagstaff Nordic Center in AZ; Cross Country Ski Headquarters in MI.
+Fat bike rentals are now available at Sun Mountain Lodge, WA; Bear Valley Cross Country & Adventure and Royal Gorge in CA; Rikert Nordic Center, Woodstock Nordic Center and Kingdom Trails in VT; Arizona Nordic Village in AZ; Cross Country Ski Headquarters in MI.
 We'll add more areas to the list as we hear about them.
 There are trail ethics involved with fat biking with regard to sharing the trails with other trail users and being a good trail citizen.
 If a rider has to get off the bike and push or carry it or the bike is leaving a rut on the trail deeper than an inch, then the snow is too soft and he or she must get off the trail.
 See full story at Resort Features.

 Bolton Valley, VT Protects Coveted Land